SquadronSyntax/SQL_Window_Functions/README.md

    SQL code and output showing maximum salaries within each department and overall maximum salary using the MAX() window function

    ![aggretion function pic 5](https://github.com/user-attachments/assets/c353a51f-cff0-4484-965c-03e9920ebac5)

+** EXPLANATION**:
+MAX(salary) OVER (PARTITION BY department) → shows highest salary in each department.

+MAX(salary) OVER () → shows the company-wide highest salary.

+No GROUP BY is used — every row still appears with added aggregate info.